zlatozar/c_lang_project/Docs/C_code_style.md

   - [Header/source files](#headersource-files)
   - [Artistic Style configuration](#artistic-style-configuration)

+## Naming convention rules

+- If you are using abbreviations like `usd`, `mph`, `kwh` put them as a suffix e.g. `sum_in_usd` and make sure you establish these ahead of time.
+- If you have parameters from the same type prefix them with `x_`, `y_`, `z_` e.g. `x_list` and `y_list`.
+- Team have to agreed for common abbreviations and use them constantly.
+- Avoid names with similar meanings.

 ## General rules

 Here are listed most obvious and important general rules.
 Please check them carefully before you continue with other chapters.

-- Use `C99` standard
+- Never have more than `80` characters per line
+- Write to the most modern standard you can. `c11` is current
-- Do not use tabs, use spaces instead
+- Do not use **tabs**, use **spaces** instead
-- Use `4` spaces per indent level
+- Use `2` spaces per indent level
 - Use `1` space between keyword and opening bracket
-- Do not use space between function name and opening bracket
+- Do not use space between _function name_ and opening bracket
 ```c
 int32_t a = sum(4, 3);              /* OK */
 int32_t a = sum (4, 3);             /* Wrong */